SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 The deployment code can be added to the `index.html` of your Spartacus application.
 As discussed in the [Qualtrics documentation](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/single-page-application/), this should be stored in the header or footer.

-The disadvantage of this approach is that all users will always load the qualtrics integration, even if it's not used on the page that the user visits.
+While the static integration is the documented integration approach by Qualtrics, it is not necessarily the best practice for Spartacus.
+The disadvantage of this approach is that the Qualtrics API is always loaded, even if it's not used on the page that the user visits.
+Additionally, the static integration starts loading right away before the Spartacus application has been bootstrapped, let alone any dependent data being available.
+This might block you from using the static integration.

 ### Approach 3: Custom integration by using the `QualtricsLoaderService`,